 Dr. Porter’s research explores the behavior of wildlife populations, emphasizing the application of ecological knowledge to promoting the conservation of wildlife.
 Studies are conducted within the context of training students as wildlife biologists and leaders in conservation.
 Most of the research focuses on larger vertebrates and questions range from the influence of social behavior on population management, to the merits of satellite imagery in understanding the landscape ecology of wildlife, to the factors determining the potential for populations to support regulated harvest.
 Students completing graduate programs become proficient with field biology, computer analysis, communication, and leadership.

-Population dynamics and management of wild turkeys in Michigan: linking monitoring, assessment, and harvest-policy evaluation.
-Division of Wildlife, Michigan Department of Natural Resources.
-With A. Stewart and D. Luukonnen.
+- Population dynamics and management of wild turkeys in Michigan: linking monitoring, assessment, and harvest-policy evaluation.
+Sponsor: Michigan Department of Natural Resources.
+With A. Stewart, D. Luukonnen and B. Stevens.

 - Population dynamics of brown bears in Katmai National Park and Preserve, AK.
 Sponsor: Boone and Crockett Endowment.
 With D. Williams and L. Skora.